Route 66 Thru Arizona

 During the videos, you’ll hear about the prolific artist, Bob Waldmire.
 Before he left us in 2009, he created numerous informative drawings and paintings of places along Route 66, especially in Arizona.

 Where available, the video compares what Bob painted (most of his paintings are from 1990 until 2008) to similar scenes we found around 2020-2024.
-In the article below, you will find several of Bob’s paintings, along with his explanations about a given place, that he wrote out in his meticulous writing font.
+In the article below, you’ll find several of Bob’s paintings, along with his explanations about a given place, that he wrote out in his meticulous writing font.

 Below is an example of one of his paintings of Route 66 in general: